-What is the offence of Assaulting a Police Officer?
+What is the Offence of Assaulting a Police Officer?

-Per Section 60 of the Crimes Act 1900, there are a number of offences relating to police officers in the execution of their duty.
+Under Section 60 of the Crimes Act 1900, several offences relate to police officers executing their duty.

 To be convicted of an offence under section 60(1), it must be proved beyond reasonable doubt that a person: